 Ficool

 He stood alone a few paces from the barricade, silent, arms folded across his bare chest.
-He wore only a short kilt of scorched brown leather around his hips, the fabric ragged at the edges and blackened by old burns that had eaten away at it, leaving it smaller than it had clearly been made to be.
+He wore only a short kilt of scorched brown leather around his hips, the fabric ragged at the edges and blackened by old burns.
 The rest of him was exposed to the cold air, his skin dark and tanned like sunbaked earth, smooth over hard muscle.
 No scars.
 No burns.
-Just the unsettling perfection of something that did not age or weather like ordinary flesh.
+Just the unsettling perfection of something that did not age or weather like ordinary flesh — as if the fire and the claws and the night in the Shadowfern had left no record on him at all.
 His hair was short and dark.
-But his eyes, those were what held Elira.
-They glowed gold, even in the daylight, casting a faint luminescence that made the air around his face seem to shimmer.
+His eyes glowed gold even in the daylight, a faint luminescence that made the air around his face seem to shimmer.
 No one approached.
 No one dared.
-His presence was too large, too heavy, too still and that was exactly what Elira could not stop thinking about.

-A wounded soldier stumbled past Thal now, bleeding from a gash across the thigh, too weak to walk straight.
+A wounded soldier stumbled past him, bleeding from a gash across the thigh, too weak to walk straight.
 The man tripped on a rut in the mud, his body tilting toward Thal.

-A fly buzzed near Thal's face, circling the dried blood on his temple.
+A fly buzzed near his face, circling the dried blood on his temple.
 He did not blink.
 He did not twitch.
 Then the air imploded.

 Elira did not respond.
 She was staring at the grass.
-It lay pressed against the earth in a three-meter radius, every blade pointing away from where Thal stood.
+It lay pressed against the earth in a three-metre radius, every blade pointing away from where Thal stood.

 Nyra paced nearby, her voice low.
 "No. He is resting."